 Ross says we experience a decrease in breast size during menopause because we lose our estrogen.
 "When we lose our estrogen, we lose our breast tissue," she says.

-This article was originally published at an earlier date and has been recently updated.
+This story was published at an earlier date and has since then been updated.